Leadership

 Colin holds a Bachelor of Arts from Goucher College and a Master’s in Social Work from the University of Maryland.

-Shawn Gunaratne serves as the Director of Economic Development for Bon Secours Community Works.
-In his role, Shawn is responsible for the administration and operations of all economic development programs, including workforce development, financial and employment services, food access and returning citizens.
+Timothy Douglas serves as the Director of Economic Development for Bon Secours Community Works.
+In his role, Tim oversees the administration and operations of all economic development programs, including Healthcare Training, Clean & Green, Clean Corps, Financial & Employment services, Food Access & Urban Farming and Returning Citizens.

 Andrea Person, Director, Youth and Family Services